Query Rewriting via LLMs: Basic Prompts

 \subsubsection{Performance}

-The performance of the four prompt templates on the micro-benchmark (where all 10 queries are in \fpr) is shown in Table~\ref{tab:basic-prompt-exp}.
+Table~\ref{tab:basic-prompt-exp} shows the performance of the four prompt templates on the micro-benchmark.
 We find that less than half the rewrites are productive with individual prompts.
-However, a drill-down shows that each prompt does the best on certain queries -- this opens up the possibility of using all four prompts in parallel, and then choosing the best among them.
-While this ensemble approach (Row 5 in Table~\ref{tab:basic-prompt-exp}) raises the \pr to \EnsembleRewriteMicroDS, there remain four queries that could not be productively rewritten by the prompts alone.
+However, a drill-down shows that the best prompt in the ensemble is \emph{query-specific} -- this opens up the possibility of using all four prompts in parallel, and then choosing the best among them.
+This ensemble approach raises the \cprs to \textbf{\EnsembleRewriteMicroDS} (Row 5 in Table~\ref{tab:basic-prompt-exp}) -- however, there remain four queries that are not productively rewritten by these prompts.

-The \sgm, shown in the last column, for each individual prompt is less than {\bf 3}, while that of the ensemble reaches {\bf \gmEnsembleMicroDS}.
-But these speedups, while productive, are all lower than those of the human rewrites, that is, they are not \mpr.
+The \csgm, shown in the last column of Table~\ref{tab:basic-prompt-exp}, is at most {\bf 3} for the individual prompts, while the ensemble reaches {\bf \gmEnsembleMicroDS}.
+But these speedups, although productive, are all lower than those delivered by the human rewrites.